Why are the differences between a man and a woman so valuable in marriage?

 But that doesn't mean that each spouse must lose their right to make decisions of personal benefit.
-It's just that their choice must also benefits the other spouse.
+It's just that their choice must also benefit the other spouse.

 I'll illustrate that point with my cardinal rule of marriage, the Policy of Joint Agreement: Never do anything without an enthusiastic agreement between you and your spouse.
 That rule focuses on mutual respect and consideration in marriage.
 Differences in physical strength, earning power, and even intelligence do not alter the equation.
 Power is granted to both spouses equally.
 But the default condition, doing nothing, would be a disaster if that became the norm.
 For a marriage to succeed, agreement must be found, and that's where personal choice comes into the equation.
 It's assumed that both spouses are able to express their perspectives to each other, and to negotiate an outcome that works to the advantage of both.
 They are at liberty to do whatever works for both of them.
 Doing nothing ruins both of their lives.

 When you decide to follow the Policy of Joint Agreement, you are giving each other equal power in your marriage.
 Neither of you can force the other to do anything, or to put up with anything either of you decides to do.
 Your choices must work for both of you or you don't make them.
 With enthusiastic agreement as your goal with every conflict, you will learn to appreciate the differences in perspective that you bring to the issue.
 You will try to gain a better understanding of the vast differences in the way you both think and reason.
 It's only then that you'll be able to see what works best for each other, instead of trying to force your own way of thinking on each other.